1. If I publish a paper as a graduate student at U of T, can it still be used as part of my thesis?

 1265 Military Trail

-Proof of citizenship is required in order to receive a TCard.
-Your citizenship will also determine your fees.
-Students whose citizenship documentation does not match their status in the University's records system will not be issued a TCard and will instead be directed to SGS.
+Proof of legal status is required in order to receive a TCard.
+Your legal status will also determine your fees.
+Students whose legal status documentation does not match their status in the University's records system will not be issued a TCard and will instead be directed to SGS.

 9. How do I create a UTOR email address?